GluuFederation/gluu-passport/README.md

 Add the strategies that are required and then click update to save the configuration.

-Finally, to display the strategies on your login page navigate to Configuration > Manage Authentication > Default Authentication Method and then select passport as the default authentication mode and click update.
+Finally, to display the strategies on your login page navigate to Configuration > Manage Authentication > Default Authentication Method and then select passport as the default authentication mode.

+Click update.

 Restart Gluu server.

-Done.
+And you'r all done.

 ## GOALS